 DHCS continuity of care policy for MCPs includes non-participating physician providers.
-In order to meet parity, DHCS adopted continuity of care policies for specialty mental health and substance use disorder services that is consistent with the requirements in place for MCPs.
+In order to meet parity, DHCS will adopt a continuity of care policy for specialty mental health and substance use disorder services that is consistent with the requirements in place for MCPs.